Skip to main content

 OBSERVATIONS

-• For this edition, we are splitting it into seven sessions and providing an application example with all required algorithms and functions.
+• For this edition, we are splitting it into eight sessions and providing an application example with all required algorithms and functions.

 • Course notes will be distributed during the course.